hypo69/hypo/docs/gemini/en/consultant/src/translators/product_translator.md

     :param product_reference: The reference of the product.
     :param i18n: The locale (e.g., 'en_EN', 'ru_RU').
 Defaults to None.
-    :return: A list of product translations.
+    :return: A list of translations.
     """
     with ProductTranslationsManager() as translations_manager:
         search_filter = {'product_reference': product_reference}
         product_translations = translations_manager.select_record(**search_filter)
     return product_translations

 def insert_new_translation_to_presta_translations_table(record):
     """Inserts a new translation record into the PrestaShop translations table.